 If your Bichon has allergies, you will probably notice that she is itchy and scratches a lot or even bites herself.
 Check to see if your dog has an irritated spot on her skin or even a place where her hair is falling out.

 Gum Disease and Dental Cavities

 Periodontal disease is probably the second most common health issue for Bichon Frises.

 Gum disease and bad teeth can lead to more serious health problems like heart disease and kidney failure.
 You really don’t want your Bichon to lose her teeth!

-Fortunately this is one you can do something about.
+Fortunately this is an issue you can do something about.
 If you brush your dog’s teeth, avoid table foods and soft foods, and have your vet clean your dog’s teeth when necessary, you can avoid most dental problems and related medical conditions.